 The Performance Schema maintains tables for collecting current and recent statement events, and aggregates that information in summary tables.
 Section 10.6, “Performance Schema Statement Event Tables” describes the events on which statement summaries are based.
-See that discussion for information about the content of statement events, the current and recent statement event tables, and how to control statement event collection, which is partially disabled by default.
+See that discussion for information about the content of statement events, the current and historical statement event tables, and how to control statement event collection, which is partially disabled by default.

 Example statement event summary information: